 Study Objectives Study Objectives Satisfied?
-Study Objective 1: Compile structural, spatial, terrain, and hydrologic data sets for development of a 1D and 2D hydraulic model.
+Study Objective I: Compile structural, spatial, terrain, and hydrologic data sets for development of a ID and 2D hydraulic model.
 Yes All data required for model development were collected.
-Study Objective 2: Develop and calibrate I D and 2D hydraulic models that can be used for hydraulic and sediment transport analysis.
+Study Objective 2: Develop and calibrate ID and 2D hydraulic models that can be used for hydraulic and sediment transport analysis.
 Yes Models were developed and calibrated.
 Study Objective 3: Use model to analyze impacts to the hydraulics and sediment transport under different operating scenarios in order to inform potential changes to Project operations.
 Yes Model was used to analyze existing and proposed operational scenarios (1-foot and 2.5-foot drawdown events).
 Study Objective 4: Summarize model results for operational scenarios in both tabular and graphical form for other study plan authors.
-Yes Model results including inundation boundaries, water surface elevations, velocities, and depths were summarized in tables and figures. u u u u u u u u u u u u u u u u u u u
+Yes Model results including inundation boundaries, water surface elevations, velocities, and depths were summarized in tables and figures.

-- Please use Chat Box. - Use the "Raise Hand" button to indicate you would like to ask a question verbally. - Please wait to be called on and then unmute your line. 💽 😿 - State your name/affiliation prior to speaking. - Please listen and be respectful. - Please stay on topic.
+- Please use Chat Box. - Use the "Raise Hand" button to indicate you would like to ask a question verbally. - Please wait to be called on and then unmute your line. 💽 🗾 - State your name/affiliation prior to speaking. - Please listen and be respectful. - Please stay on topic.